Skip to main content

 Other than when she attended college, Ginny Holland has resided in the Hot Springs/Camas Prairie area for most of her life.
 She earned her associate’s degree in accounting from the University of Montana–College of Technology and her bachelor’s degree in business – Accounting from Montana State University Billings.

-Holland has worked as the Business Manager and Clerk of the Board the past 17 years for the Plains School District.
+Holland worked as the Business Manager and Clerk of the Board for over 17 years at the Plains School District.
 Before that, she held the same position in Hot Springs for 11 years.
 When asked why she recently joined the CFVH Governing Board, Holland answered, "Now that my children are grown and living their own lives, I feel it is time to take my turn and volunteer in the community.
 I truly believe in the importance of having quality, affordable healthcare available in our communities, and I am excited to have an opportunity to learn and contribute to such a valuable organization."
 She also added, "I hope my education and work experience in accounting and grant funding will be helpful to my position on the board.
 I have been a school business manager and clerk of the board for the past 28 years; therefore, I feel I have a good understanding of the role of a board member."

-Polson, MT
+Noxon, MT

 Family Medicine Network